Matt Reeves Reportedly In ‘Final Talks’ To Direct Ben Affleck In ‘The Batman’

 — big bird (@penisofcolour) February 5, 2017

 A lot has happened in Ben Affleck’s personal and professional life since he starred as blind attorney/vigilante Matt Murdock on the big screen nearly 14 years ago.
-For instance, he ended up dating and marrying his Daredevil co-star Jennifer Garner – welcoming 3 daughters into the world with the former Alias TV star as well.
+For instance, he ended up dating and marrying his Daredevil co-star Jennifer Garner, welcoming three daughters into the world with the former Alias TV star.
 In his professional career, he was able to make waves in Hollywood as an award-winning director.

 Will The Batman bring back old memories of his last standalone hero movie?
 Only time will tell.
 Fortunately, with Matt Reeves in the driver’s seat, there are more than enough people now that will at least have their curiosity spiked because of it.